dip000das/ZAIKA/README.md

-# Tandoori Js - Reacting to Your Hunger, One Byte at a Time! 😋
+# ZAIKA - Reacting to Your Hunger, One Byte at a Time! 😋
 I don't think someone would've added this many details to the Swiggy clone during #NamasteReact NamasteDev.com check it out!!😎 don't worry no AI post...